United States Equal Employment Opportunity Commission: 2025–present: changes under Trump Administration

-At the onset of the Second presidency of Donald Trump, on February 2025, the EEOC moved to dismiss six of its own pending cases alleging gender identity discrimination: One in Alabama, one in California, three in Illinois and one in New York.
-It cited President Donald Trump's January 20, 2025, executive order, "Defending Women From Gender Ideology Extremism and Restoring Biological Truth to the Federal Government", which defines sex as binary.
+At the onset of the second presidency of Donald Trump, in February 2025, the EEOC moved to dismiss six of its own pending cases alleging gender identity discrimination: one in Alabama, one in California, three in Illinois and one in New York.
+It cited President Donald Trump's January 20, 2025, executive order "Defending Women From Gender Ideology Extremism and Restoring Biological Truth to the Federal Government", which defines sex as binary.

 Amid an aggressive campaign by the Trump administration to end DEI programs at federal agencies; in February 2025, EEOC acting chair Andrea Lucas sent letters to 20 law firms stating that they were being investigated for their DEI policies, and demanding employment practice details.
 On March 19, 2025, the EEOC and the Department of Justice (DOJ) jointly released new DEI guidelines.

+By the end of fiscal year 2025, the EEOC's staffing had declined to 2,027 full-time equivalents, a reduction of 220 employees — approximately 10 percent — from fiscal year 2024.
+The agency attributed part of the drop to departures under the federal Deferred Resignation Program.
+The EEOC received $455 million in appropriations for fiscal year 2025, with a total net cost of operations of $486 million.

 Staffing, workload, and backlog

 In 1975, when the backlog reached more than 100,000 charges to be investigated, President Gerald Ford's full requested budget of $62 million was approved.
 A "Backlog Unit" was created in Philadelphia in 1978 to resolve the thousands of federal equal employment complaints inherited from the Civil Service Commission.
 In 1980, Eleanor Holmes Norton began re-characterizing the backlog cases as "workload" in her reports to Congress, thus fulfilling her promise to eliminate the backlog.

 In June 2006, civil rights and labor union advocates publicly complained that the effectiveness of the EEOC was being undermined by budget and staff cuts and the outsourcing of complaint screening to a private contractor whose workers were poorly trained.
 In 2006, a partial budget freeze prevented the agency from filling vacant jobs, and its staff had shrunk by nearly 20 percent from 2001.
 A Bush administration official stated that the cuts had been made because it was necessary to direct more money to defense and homeland security.
 By 2008, the EEOC had lost 25 percent of its staff over the previous eight years, including investigators and lawyers who handle the cases.
 The number of complaints to investigate grew to 95,400 in fiscal 2008, up 26 percent from 2006.

 The outsourcing to Pearson Government Solutions in Kansas cost the agency $4.9 million and was called a "huge waste of money" by the president of the EEOC employees' union in 2006.